Balti, brummies and Bournville

 Must-see architectural gems include Aston Hall - a Jacobean mansion with parkland - and the National Trust’s Back to Backs housing, a museum of authentic terraced housing untouched from the 1800s.
-Fans of J R R Tolkein might like to visit Sarehole Mill , reputedly the inspiration for Hobbiton in the Lord of the Rings trilogy, while lovers of authentic hot food should hit the city’s famous Balti Triangle , and St Paul's Square, home to the winner of Gordon Ramsey’s F-Word Best Local Restaurant competition from 2009: Lasan .
+Fans of J R R Tolkein might like to visit Sarehole Mill , reputedly the inspiration for Hobbiton in the Lord of the Rings trilogy, while lovers of authentic hot food, should hit the city’s famous Balti Triangle , home to the award-winning restaurant: Lasan .

-Birmingham’s Bullring is the strange-sounding shopping area, its name derived from the fantastically-named Peter de Birmingham, who created a cattle market (or ‘Bull Ring’) back in 1166.
-Today you’re more likely to find herds of fashionistas milling around the area, near to another jewel in the city’s architectural crown: the award-winning Selfridges building, designed by the aptly-named firm Future Designs.
-And don't forget the Frankfurt Market and Craft Fair in Victoria Square at Christmas!
+Birmingham’s Bullring is the strange-sounding shopping area, its name derived from a cattle market (or ‘Bull Ring’) built back in 1166.
+Today you’re more likely to find herds of fashionistas milling around the area, near to another jewel in the city’s architectural crown: the award-winning Selfridges building.

-Taking kids to a city which boasts both Bournville and Cadbury World is a sure-fire winner.
+Taking kids to a city with the chocolate heaven that is Cadbury World is a sure-fire winner.
 And when the inevitable sugar rush kicks in, head to the Thinktank - a modern science museum with interactive displays of everything from Steam Engines to animal intestines: disgusting enough to entertain all inquisitive nippers.
 The famous Lunar Society, a band of 18th century philosophers, intellectuals and engineers would no doubt approve of Thinktank’s incredible Digital Planetarium, where a trip through the constellations will amaze even the most introspective of kids.
 Add in the possibility of going to Alton Towers , and the chance of being the coolest parents in the world is there for the taking.

 Premier League lovers have Aston Villa , Birmingham City and West Bromwich Albion to take their rattles to, as well as the world famous Edgbaston Cricket Ground - home to Warwickshire.
 And let's not forget that the Belfry Golf Course is the spiritual home of the Ryder Cup too.
 For those who prefer the hands-on approach, the incredible Cannock Chase mountain bike trails are world-class, and have bike hire facilities to match.